-- Meanwhile heat a saucepan and add the bacon and cook over a low heat without any oil until they are crispy.
+- Meanwhile, heat a saucepan, add the bacon and cook over low heat without any oil until crispy.
 There will be enough fat in the bacon to cook in.

-- Remove the bacon from the pan with a spoon and add the chopped onion and vegetable oil then cook for a further 10 minutes until soft and slightly browned.
+- Remove the bacon from the pan with a spoon.
+Add chopped onion and vegetable oil cook for a further 10 minutes until soft and slightly browned.

-- Then add the onion back to the onions and stir well.
+- Then add the onion back to the bacon and stir well.

-- Remove the potatoes from the oven and cut in half lengthways, spoon the hot potato into a bowl.
+- Remove the potatoes from the oven cut in half lengthways.
+Spoon the hot potato into a bowl.
 Keep the skins intact.

-- Add the bacon and onions to the potatoes add a little salt and pepper and mix carefully, do not puree.
+- Add the bacon and onions to the potatoes with a little salt and pepper and mix carefully, do not puree.

 - Spoon the mixture back into the shells piling nice and high.

 - Spoon over a little melted butter and more black pepper.
-Then return to the oven or grill until lightly browned.
+Return to the oven or grill until lightly browned.